-This activity has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community, through assisting with the health, safety and wellbeing of the community.
-Funding the dog and animal control activity mainly through user charges recognises that it is owners that cause the need for the activity and funding in this way will not have a negative impact on the wellbeing of the community.
+This activity has a significant positive impact on the social, economic, cultural and environmental well-being of the community, through assisting with the health, safety and well-being of the community.
+Funding the dog and animal control activity mainly through user charges recognises that it is owners that cause the need for the activity and funding in this way will not have a negative impact on the well-being of the community.

-Activity Operating Capital

-Dog Control User charges: High User charges: High

-General rate: Low General rate: Low

-Reserves: May be used Reserves: May be used

-Animal Control User charges: Low User charges: Low

-General rate: High General rate: High
+Activity Operating Capital Dog Control User charges: High General rate: Low Reserves: May be used User charges: High General rate: Low Reserves: May be used Animal Control User charges: Low General rate: High User charges: Low General rate: High